TedHusted/awake/awake.md/awake.md

 Lights blink rapidly.
 A klaxon sounds.
 “Code 2!” someone is shouting, “Room 314.”

-Toby is hustled out as medical staff pour into the room.
+Toby is hustled out as medical staff swarm into the room.

 A few minutes later, a doctor joins Toby in the waiting room.
 “I’m afraid his injuries were too serious.
 We had hoped that inducing the coma would bring down the swelling, but Brent slipped away, despite our best efforts.”